 - Requirements management is a critical activity for system development.
 It ensures that the voice of the customer is heard throughout the development process.
-Requirements engineering is not restricted to a single phase in the lifecycle. - The central task of requirements management is assuring traceability of the requirements both forwards and backwards and from the earliest requirements elicitation activities through to system evolution and maintenance. - Techniques, approaches and tools can help but ultimately requirements management depends on commitment from management and the whole project team.
+Requirements engineering is not restricted to a single phase in the lifecycle.

+The authority is a few and the lifecycle. - The central task of requirements management is assuring traceability of the requirements both forwards and backwards and from the earliest requirements elicitation activities through to system evolution and maintenance. - Techniques, approaches and tools can help but ultimately requirements management depends on commitment from management and the whole project team.